jnpaulson/IntroDataSci/homeworks/rocker.md

 This will download all the course materials to your current directory.

+One more thing: we are using the `gh-pages` branch to keep track of our materials.
+Go to the `Git` tab on Rstudio and on the branch dropdown (it should show `master` at first), select `origin/gh-pages`.
+Ok, now we're done.

 We will later see more information on how to use `git`.